Former ’60 Minutes’ Reporter Lara Logan Slaps $25 Million Defamation Lawsuit On New York Media

 The five-year-old magazine story centered on a 2013 report by Logan on “60 Minutes” about the 2012 attack on the U.S. consulate in Benghazi, Libya.
 Four Americans were killed in the attack, including U.S. Ambassador Christopher Stevens.

-Logan’s report was retracted one month after it aired once it was determined that a key interview in the story included false information.
+Logan’s report was retracted one month after it aired once CBS determined that a key interview in the story included false information.

 “The headline reference to ‘Bombshell’ was both sexist, insulting and defamatory at the same time,” Logan’s lawsuit states.
 It refers to the story as the “Hagan Hit Piece.”